Châteaubleau

 Châteaubleau ([ʃatoblo]) is a commune in the Seine-et-Marne département in the Île-de-France région in north-central France.

 It is located 16 km west of Provins and 9.5 km north east of Nangis.
 The inhabitants are called Castelblotins.

+In the vicinity of the town, there are important Gaulo-Latin ruins, including houses, temples and a theater.

+Châteaubleau tile

+An important Gaulish inscription inscribed on a tile was found in the area.
+It has been interpreted as a curse by Mees, but most scholars (Lambert, Stifter, Meid...) read it as a kind of wedding proposal.